Zygar/ndb-drag-drop/README.md

 The CSS build chain looks like this:

+1. When a CSS file is encountered as a dependency (because it has been called with import, require or @import), a rule tells it to use postcss-import to parse and transform the CSS.
-1. Webpack uses postcss-import to read in your CSS files. postcss-import will trace any @import rules you have defined and copy the file in.
+2. postcss-import will trace any @import rules you have defined and copy the file in.
 Any other postCSS transforms, like auto-prefixing, are done at this stage too.
-2. The merged, postcss'd data gets sent to css-loader.
-I'm still unclear on what css-loader actually does which postcss doesn't, but it's recommended to use them together so that's what we have right now.
-I think it might do the legwork of sifting through your CSS files to find url() definitions.
+3. The merged, postcss'd data gets sent to css-loader, which will minify your assets (on production) as well as resolving url() definitions.
-3. css-loader passes the data onto ExtractTextPlugin, which is configured (in webpack.config.js) to output to ./dist/css/bundle.css.
+4. css-loader passes the data onto ExtractTextPlugin, which is configured to output to ./dist/css/bundle.css.

 Inline source maps are enabled on CSS, so even though Webpack merges all of your files, you can track back which file is responsible for setting each rule. (e.g. tracking h1 back to normalize.css)